rfwlab/rfw/README.md

 ## Build-level Plugins

 `rfw` exposes a simple plugin system for build-time tasks.
-Plugins can register `PreBuild`, `Build` and `PostBuild` steps and file-watcher triggers to extend the CLI without relying on external tooling.
-Each plugin reports a numeric `Priority` to determine execution order and may clean up using an optional `Uninstall` hook.
+The CLI automatically detects `PreBuild`, `Build` and `PostBuild` methods on plugins and invokes them when present.
+Each plugin must still provide a file-watcher trigger via `ShouldRebuild` and a numeric `Priority` to determine execution order.

 ### Tailwind CSS